gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 ### 7.3.6 Vertical Alignment

 If we change the vertical alignment of the inline boxes, the same height determination principles apply.
-Suppose that we give the strong element a vertical alignment of 4px:
+Suppose that we give the `strong` element a vertical alignment of `4px`:

 ```html
 <p style="font-size: 12px; line-height: 12px;">